Demand Review pages are visible to users logged in as Process Coordinator or Demand Team.

 When toggled to show margin:

-The bar at the far left is the margin of the: Base Demand Scenario.
+The bar at the far left is the margin of the: Base Demand Plan.
 The remaining bars are the margin changes imposed by each Demand V&O.

 A green bar means increase of the margin, usually due to added demand opportunity.